AI Canvas & Geomap — Designing a Map Widget for Two AI Surfaces

 Define

-I scoped two parallel workstreams: the widget itself (node types, clustering, tooltips, drill-down hierarchy) and the map tiles (integrating MapTiler vector tiles with custom dark-mode styling).
-The tile work fed into the widget, but had its own value — any product area using TeGeomap could benefit from the expanded visual design.
+I scoped three parallel workstreams: the widget itself (node types, clustering, tooltips, drill-down hierarchy), the map tiles (integrating MapTiler vector tiles with custom dark-mode styling), and the surfacing schema (the decision rules for the AI model).
+The tile work and schema work each had independent value beyond this project.

 Design

-This is where the process gets interesting, because it wasn’t linear.
-I worked between a Vue prototype and Figma, looping back and forth depending on what I was solving.
+The design process wasn’t linear.
+I worked between a Vue prototype and Figma, looping back depending on what I was solving.
 The prototype handled interactions, API-connected data, and things that needed to move — clustering behavior, zoom transitions, drill-down mechanics.
 Figma handled high-fidelity specs, tooltip templates, and widget templatization where precision mattered.

-AI was a collaborator throughout, but not the decision-maker.
-For example, when defining drill-down behavior and node color logic, I reviewed multiple options AI generated — but the decision that a single-issue node should be red (not amber, not a warning state) came from human assumptions about how network engineers interpret severity at a glance.
-AI proposed; I decided.
+AI as collaborator, not decision-maker.
+AI was a collaborator throughout, but the decisions were mine.
+When defining drill-down behavior and node color logic, AI generated options — but the decision that a single-issue node should be red (not amber, not a warning state) came from human judgment about how network engineers interpret severity at a glance.
+The pattern held across the project: AI proposed options and surface-area; I made the call.

-For the map tiles, I explored 11 styles — custom vector styles I authored from scratch alongside MapTiler defaults — to find the right visual surface for network data.
-I evaluated them across three tools: QGIS for geographic data, MapTiler Cloud for style configuration, and directly in Cursor with a prototype using MapLibre GL.
-Two custom styles emerged from this: CNV Dark (minimal ocean/land/borders, matching Cisco’s network visualization aesthetic) and TE Theme (a warm light palette designed for ThousandEyes product contexts).
-I selected CNV Dark for the AI Canvas — its minimal aesthetic keeps data-layer elements like agents, clusters, and health status in focus without visual noise.
-Both custom styles are available org-wide for any team using TeGeomap.
+Map tile exploration.
+For the map tiles, I explored 11 styles — custom vector styles authored from scratch alongside MapTiler defaults — to find the right visual surface for network data.
+I evaluated them across three tools: QGIS for geographic data, MapTiler Cloud for style configuration, and directly in Cursor with a MapLibre GL prototype.
+Two custom styles emerged: CNV Dark (minimal ocean/land/borders, matching Cisco’s network visualization aesthetic) and TE Theme (a warm light palette for ThousandEyes product contexts).
+CNV Dark was selected for the AI Canvas — its minimal aesthetic keeps agents, clusters, and health status in focus without visual noise.
+Both styles are available org-wide.

 Validate